 - pigs to England, Wales or Northern Ireland

-Keepers are also required to record the number of pigs kept on their premises at least once a year.
-For more information please visit the Scottish Government website on Pigs.
+Keepers must record the number of pigs kept on their premises at least once a year.
+For more information see pigs.

 Born or reared in UK before 1 August 1996

-If you wish to move cattle of this age you need to apply for a movement licence.
-Each animal’s Certificate of Registration should also accompany them when they move.
+To move cattle of this age you must apply for a movement licence.
+Each animal’s Certificate of Registration should accompany them when they move.

 Movements to markets or dealers won’t be permitted.

 Born or reared in UK after 1 July 1996

 All cattle born or imported into the UK since 1 July 1996 must have a cattle passport.